frodew/blog.frieder-rodewald.de/posts/first_phd_paper.md

 ---
-title: "My first PhD paper"
+title: "Getting started writing - my first PhD paper"
 description: "We just had a retreat with our chair and had a couple of hours for a writing project.
 I tried to type something to get into writing - this is what I came up with to get me started writing."
 date: 2024-07-21
 author: Frieder Rodewald
 categories: [personal, writing]
 ---

-# My first PhD paper: To measure behavior - How does self-reported privacy behavior compare to behavior derived from donated data
+# Let's Get Started

 Here comes the first sentence.
 And a second one.